bindydijurido/Arena/src/test/java/tests/README.md

 d). { [ ( ~ ! @ # $ % ^ & * ` | \ : ” ; ’ < > ? , . / * - + ) ] },
 e).
 Blank spaces

-Work with these inputs when testing the search functionality
+Work with these inputs when testing the search functionality.

-1. Special set of data which can be tried as input are
+1. Special set of data which can be tried as input are:

 a.
-2 blank spaces – These should be trimmed and error message should be displayed
+2 blank spaces – these should be trimmed and error message should be displayed,

 b.
-Blank spaces followed with special characters or numbers
+Blank spaces followed by special characters or numbers,

 c.
 Special set like a* should give the results for all characters starting with a.

 d.
-Enter any sql query like “Select * from hello;” without quotes and with quotes.
+Enter any SQL query like “Select * from hello;” without quotes and with quotes.

 e.
 Search for tags.